Genez-io/genezio-landing-page/deployment-platform/content/posts/how_to_implement_the_first_middleware_in_a_genezio_project.md

 ### Parameter validation

-Now that we have seen how decorators work, we can implement a complex middleware that checks if the incoming calls to the Genezio methods have valid parameters.
+Now that we have seen how decorators work, we can implement a complex middleware that checks if the incoming calls to the DeployApps methods have valid parameters.
 For the purpose of this example, we will use Zod which is a schema validation library in typescript.
 If you want to learn more about Zod check out their {{< external-link link="https://zod.dev/" >}}documentation{{< /external-link >}}.

 The decorator definition is as follows: